fanyucai1/docker/README.md

 # [My Docker Hub homepage](https://hub.docker.com/repositories/fanyucai1)

 Unlike the 1.0 version of the bioinformatics software images, which were mostly CentOS 7, the current developer versions are based on the original Alpine image.
-Using Alpine can effectively reduce the file size of Docker images.
+Using **Alpine** can effectively reduce the file size of Docker images.
-Based on Alpine, we have built a base image that includes Alpine, glibc, and Bioconda.
-On this foundation, we have constructed the metagenomic analysis image "meta" and the "covid" image, which can be used for COVIDSeq analysis.
+Based on Alpine, we have built a base image that includes **Alpine, glibc, and Bioconda** On this foundation, we have constructed the metagenomic analysis image **"meta"** and the **"covid"** image, which can be used for COVIDSeq analysis.

 Additionally, the original images on Docker Hub are still available.
 Currently, we only provide Dockerfile files for the latest developer images.